markchron/jenkins-cmake/Readme.md

 Usually, you want the build to become unstable and not failed if that happens.
 Hence set "1-65535" in the "Ignore exit codes" input.
 ![test](doc/figures/jenkins-cmake.test.png)
+> No test configuration file found!

+Remove the 'build' directory, make a new empty 'build' directory and run CMake again

 # Troubleshoot
 > git@github.com: Permission denied (publickey).